inbo/tutorials/content/articles/statistics/index.md

     a wide variety of models, whilst at the same time instructing the reader in how to fit these models using available software packages.
-    The book illustrates the concepts by working through scores of real data examples that have arisen from the authors' own applied research, with programming codes provided for each one.
+    The book illustrates the concepts by working through scores of real data examples that have arisen from the authors’ own applied research, with programming codes provided for each one.
 Topics covered include causal inference, including regression,
     poststratification, matching, regression discontinuity, and